This post may contain affiliate links. Please read our disclosure policy.

 WW Friendly Dill Potato Salad

-If you’ve made this Potato Salad with Dill, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this Creamy Potato Salad with Dill, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 3.67 from 24 votes

-Weight Watchers Dill Potato Salad Recipe
+Creamy Dill Potato Salad Made Lighter

 A simple and delicious variation of potato salad, this light Weight Watchers Dill Potato Salad is my new favorite.